Tynker: History

 In September 2021, Tynker was acquired by Byju's, an Indian multinational educational technology in order to expand in foreign market.

+On January 25, 2024, lenders began bankruptcy proceedings against Tynker's parent company Byju's in an effort to repay its loans.
+On February 1, 2024, Byju's U.S. division filed for Chapter 11 bankruptcy in Delaware.
+Byju's would raise around $200 million in an effort to clear "immediate liabilities" and for other operational costs.

 Mobile Applications

-In July 2014 Tynker was released for iPad and Android The projects can be accessed from both the web and the tablet and used on either platform.
+In July 2014 Tynker was released for iPad and Android.
+The projects can be accessed from both the web and the tablet and used on either platform.